Esau

 Esau is the elder son of Isaac in the Hebrew Bible.
 He is mentioned in the Book of Genesis and by the prophets Obadiah and Malachi.
+The story of Jacob and Esau reflects the historical relationship between Israel and Edom, aiming to explain why Israel, despite being a younger kingdom, dominated Edom.
 The Christian New Testament alludes to him in the Epistle to the Romans and in the Epistle to the Hebrews.

 According to the Hebrew Bible, Esau is the progenitor of the Edomites and the elder brother of Jacob, the patriarch of the Israelites.
 Jacob and Esau were the sons of Isaac and Rebecca, and the grandsons of Abraham and Sarah.
 Of the twins, Esau was the first to be born with Jacob following, holding his heel.
 Isaac was sixty years old when the boys were born.

 Esau, a "man of the field", became a hunter who had "rough" qualities that distinguished him from his twin brother.
 Among these qualities were his redness and noticeable hairiness.
 Jacob was a plain or simple man, depending on the translation of the Hebrew word tam (which also means "relatively perfect man").
 Jacob's color was not mentioned.
 Throughout Genesis, Esau is frequently shown as being supplanted by his younger twin, Jacob (Israel).

-According to the Muslim tradition, the prophet Yaqub or Israel was the favorite of his mother, and his twin brother Esau was the favorite of his father prophet Ishaq, and he is mentioned in the "Story of Ya'qub" in Qisas al-Anbiya.
+According to the Muslim tradition, the prophet Yaqub, or Israel, was the favorite of his mother, and his twin brother Esau was the favorite of his father, prophet Ishaq, and he is mentioned in the "Story of Ya'qub" in Qisas al-Anbiya.

 In Genesis

+The story of Esau and Jacob reflects the historical relationship between Israel and Edom, aiming to explain why Israel, despite being a younger kingdom, dominated Edom.